Maartyl/cs-chan/README.md

     - arg: port - starts server
     - arg: host:port - starts client
 - Only to show simple way to access chans and connect 2 computers.
-- All messages from server are broadcasted to everyone connected, they send everything to server and it does nothing else.
+- All messages from server are broadcasted to everyone connected, they send everything to server and it does nothing much else.

 ### Chat
 Details are in [/Chat](Chat) folder in this repository.
 It also includes very simple, limited and synchronous version of Dispatch mentioned in [Outlook](#outlook) section.